ChefTom/eq-effects/06_output_floor/01_rich_result_package.md

 ## Overview

-EQ Effects does not return a single answer.
+The Rich Result Package is the primary output of EQ Effects.

-It returns a **Rich Result Package** that captures both the **result** and the **process that produced it**.
+It represents a complete, structured record of both the result and the process that produced it.

 ---

+## Purpose

+To provide users with:

+- final results
+- execution context
+- validation information
+- reproducibility

+---

 ## Components

-### 1. Final Result
+### 1. Result
-- Numerical or symbolic outcome
+- computed values
-- Units and interpretation context
+- associated units and context

+---

-### 2. Process Record
+### 2. Process Trace
-- selected methods and libraries
+- method selection
 - execution pathway
-- intermediate transformations
+- transformations applied

+---

 ### 3. Assumptions and Constraints
 - explicit modeling decisions
-- inferred constraints
+- inferred conditions

-- domain-specific considerations
+---

 ### 4. Validation and Warnings
-- dimensional checks
-- consistency validation
+- consistency checks
-- sensitivity indicators

-### 5. Precision and Fidelity
-- numerical precision used
-- regions of elevated precision
-- potential error bounds
+- potential issues or limitations

-### 6. Execution Mapping
-- compute resources utilized
-- distribution across hardware
-- performance characteristics (high-level)

-### 7. Replayability
-- the ability to re-run the computation
-- consistent reproduction of results
-- traceable lineage of changes

 ---

-## Why This Matters

-Traditional systems provide:
-> input → answer

-EQ Effects provides:
-> intent → structured object → governed execution → transparent result

-This enables:
-- scientific reproducibility
+### 5. Precision Information
-- auditability
+- numerical accuracy
-- deeper understanding of outcomes
+- areas of increased sensitivity
-- trust in computational processes

 ---

+### 6. Execution Context
+- high-level compute usage
+- execution characteristics

+---

+### 7. Replay Data
+- structured information required to reproduce the result

+---

+## Characteristics

+- structured
+- comprehensive
+- transparent
+- reproducible

+---

+## Importance

+The Rich Result Package transforms output from:

+> a single answer

+to:

+> a complete computational artifact

+---

-## Result
+## Outcome

-The output is not just a value.

-It is a **complete, inspectable record of reasoning and execution**.
+Users receive not only results, but the full context needed to:

+- understand
+- validate
+- refine
+- reproduce
+their computations